vintage japanese noragi cotton boro faded pink tohoku showa era

 A Global Obsession Rooted in Necessity

 For most of Japan's history, fabric was precious.
 Cotton had to be grown, harvested, spun, and woven by hand.
 A single garment represented months of labor.
 Wasting it was unthinkable.
-So farmers in regions like Tohoku — where winters are brutal and growing seasons are short — developed a culture of radical textile care.
+So farmers in regions like Tohoku developed a culture of radical textile care.
 They stitched, layered, and reinforced their clothing until the original fabric was barely visible beneath generations of repair.

 This is boro: the art of mending as a way of life.